heycar editorial team

 We’d also recommend the entry-level Zetec trim level, as Ford has loaded it with a generous amount of goodies.
 Just go easy on the options, because the S-MAX can get very expensive, very quickly.
 Keep it simple – unless you’re buying a used example, when the higher trim levels make more sense.

 What other cars are similar to the Ford S-MAX?

-Direct rivals include the Volkswagen Touran, Citroen Grand C4 Space Tourer and Renault Grand Scenic.
+Direct rivals include the Volkswagen Sharan, Citroen Grand C4 Space Tourer and Renault Grand Scenic.
 With the seven-seat market switching to SUVs, the S-MAX also faces a fight from the likes of the Skoda Kodiaq, Peugeot 5008 and SEAT Tarraco.
-In common with the S-Max, most seven-seat SUVs are best described as five-seaters with a pair of occasional chairs at the back.
+In common with the S-MAX, most seven-seat SUVs are best described as five-seaters with a pair of occasional chairs at the back.

 Quality and finish

 The Ford S-MAX has an upmarket feel, especially once you venture beyond the entry-level trim.
 Not that the Zetec seems like a poor relation – the cabin is solid, while the buttons and switches feel reassuringly expensive.
 Sure, there are some cheap plastics in the lower reaches of the cabin, but you’ll only come across these when you're vacuuming the carpets.

 Upgrading to the Titanium doesn’t mean an upshift in quality and finish, but the ST-Line and Vignale offer a genuinely premium feel.
 Take the ST-Line, which features a heated and perforated leather-trimmed steering wheel with red stitching, a leather-trimmed gear lever gaiter (also with red stitching), and heated sports seats with eight-way electric adjustment.